-Message Tagging is only available in PoliteMail version 4.91+
+Message Tagging is only available in PoliteMail version 4.91+.
+Scroll to the bottom of this article for a video tutorial.

 Message Tagging is primarily used to sort and organize message results.
 You can then get metrics for messages sorted by Message Tagging.
 You can search and filter by a tag, and users are automatically reminded to tag messages before sending.
 Multiple tags can be assigned to one message.